Dado-Chumbado/roll-dice-dnd/README.md

-# Critical Hit/Fumble cards for discord
+# Simple roll dice with Advantage and Disadvantage options for discord

-Choose a random image to CRITICAL or FAIL situations and send it.
+Roll n dies

 ## Get our own bot